cfarkas/variants2genes/README.md

 ```

 ## Preeliminars:
 As example, we will obtain illumina RNA-seq data used to annotate the gallus gallus genome version 6 (galGal6, sra accession SRR3954707).
-We will download the fastq reads from male/female cerebrum RNA sequencing and we will align those reads to the fasta reference galGal6.fa by using HISAT2 (40 threads).
+We will download the fastq reads from male/female brain RNA sequencing and we will align those reads to the fasta reference galGal6.fa by using HISAT2 (40 threads).
 Then, we will merge both alignments in order to obtain a single reference BAM file (reference.sorted.bam):

 ```
 fastq-dump -Z ERS353502 > cerebrum_male.fastq